rollup/rollup/docs/configuration-options/index.md

   console.log(/*#__PURE__*/ h('div', null, 'hello'));
   ```

 - `"automatic"`: This will perform a JSX transformation using the [new JSX transform](https://legacy.reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) introduced with React 17.
-In this mode, Rollup will try to use helpers from the [`jsx.jsxImportSource`](#jsx-jsximportsource) to transform JSX.
+In this mode, Rollup will try to import helpers from [`jsx.jsxImportSource`](#jsx-jsximportsource) to transform JSX.
 As there are certain edge cases, this mode may still fall back to using the classic transformations when [using the `key` property together with spread attributes](https://github.com/facebook/react/issues/20031#issuecomment-710346866).
 To this end, you can still specify `jsx.importSource`, `jsx.factory`, and `jsx.fragment` to configure classic mode.

 #### jsx.factory